 During the Reagan years, Vidal published a collection of essays, Armageddon (1987), in which he explored his love-hate relationship with contemporary America.
 In 1994 Vidal co-starred with Tim Robbins in the film Bob Roberts.
 His collected essays, United States (1993), won a National Book Award.
 It is a valuable introduction for those interested in American politics and literature.
 In 2009 Vidal received a lifetime achievement award at the National Book Awards.

 In Palimpsest (1995) Vidal depicted his early life and friends, among them President Kennedy's family, which he has examined in several writings.
-"Yet the myth that JFK was a philosopher-king will continue as long as the Kennedys remain in politics," he once said.
+"Yet the myth that JFK was a philosopher-king will continue as long as the Kennedys remain in politics," he said in 'The Holy Family' (1967).
 "And much of the power they exert over the national imagination is a direct result of the ghastliness of what happened at Dallas.
 But the though the world's grief and shock were genuine, they were not entirely for JFK himself.
 The death of a young leader necessarily strikes an atavistic chord.
-For thousands of years the man-god was sacrificed to ensure with blood the harvest, and there is always an element of ecstasy as well as awe in our collective guilt." ('The Holy Family', from Collected Essays, 1974)
+For thousands of years the man-god was sacrificed to ensure with blood the harvest, and there is always an element of ecstasy as well as awe in our collective grief." ('The Holy Family,' in United States: Essays 1952-1992, p.
+824)

 Like Norman Mailer, Vidal was deliberately controversial and outspoken, as when he supported legalization of illegal drugs – it would remove the Mafia from the drug market.
 "It is possible to stop most drug addiction in the United States within a very short time.
 Simply make all drugs available and sell them at cost.
 Label each drug with a precise description of what effect – good or bad – the drug will have on the taker."
 (The New York Times, 1970; from The Last Empire, 2001) In Prague Vidal attacked in the spring of 2001 his home country's bureaucracy, health care, and educational system.
 He did it so fiercely that Václav Klaus, Chairman of the Czech Parliament, considered it improper.
 In The Nation Vidal suggested that the white race of Europe, Russia, Canada, and the United States, should form a defensive alliance against "more than one billion grimly efficient Asiatics" (see The Last Empire, 2001).